Thanoraj/digital-footprints/MIGRATION_GUIDE.md

 # Migration Guide: Streamlit to Next.js

-This guide helps you migrate from the Streamlit version to the Next.js version of Digital Footprints.
+This guide helps you migrate from the Streamlit version to the Next.js version of Ecomate.

 ## Major Changes